 EMF Survey Services

-An EMF Survey is a thorough check of EMF levels within a survey property – which might be your existing home, or one you intend to buy or rent.
+An EMF Survey is a thorough check of EMF levels within the survey property, which could be your existing home, or one you intend to buy or rent.

-Electromagnetic fields (EMF) are a type of radiation, and there are two kinds of EMF that people are concerned about: low frequency and radio-frequency EMF.
+Electromagnetic fields (EMF) are a type of radiation.
+There are two kinds of EMF commonly found in the home: low frequency and radio-frequency EMF.

-Low frequency EMF arises from electrical power lines, substations, underground cables, house wiring and electrical appliances.
+Low frequency EMF comes from from electrical power lines, substations, underground cables, house wiring and electrical appliances.

-Radio-frequency EMF is emitted by all radio-transmitting equipment, including radio and TV transmitters, mobile phone masts and other cell sites, radar installations – and also from numerous wireless devices found within the home.
+Radio-frequency EMF is emitted from many external sources. including radio and TV transmitters, mobile phone masts, other cell sites and radar installations.
+There are also many wired and wireless radio-transmitters in the home.

 EMF hotspots in the home are often very localized, so they can affect one part of a house much more than another.

-So the surveyor will take EMF measurements in each room of the property, concentrating especially on where people spend most of their time – bedrooms, sitting rooms, kitchens, dining rooms, and children’s play areas.
+The surveyor will take EMF measurements in each room of the property.
+He will concentrate especially on areas where people spend most of their time.
+This includes bedrooms, sitting rooms, kitchens, dining rooms, and children’s play areas.
 We also include relevant outdoor areas.

 .